 If you practice white magic or other rituals, you will have candles, pieces of paper, ashes, ropes, bottles and other ingredients on the altar.
 Although no longer needed, these elements remain loaded with much meaning energy.

 Throwing them away may seem inappropriate but, leaving them there can create inconvenience in the home.
 So, let’s look at different ways to get rid of the remains of a ritual in an ethical, safe and effective way.

 Reusing candles and ritual ingredients

-Reusable ingredients: Generally, stones, crystals and metal pendants can be cleaned and reactivated for another purpose.
-Obviously, consecrated personal tools can also be reused several times.
+Reusable ingredients: Stones, crystals and metal pendants can be cleaned and reactivated for other purposes.
+Consecrated personal tools can also be reused several times.